dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/graphics-rendering-tiers.md

  The features of the graphics hardware determine the rendering capability of a WPF application.
 The WPF system defines three rendering tiers:

 - **Rendering Tier 0** No graphics hardware acceleration.
-All graphics features use software acceleration.
+All graphics features use software rendering.
 The DirectX version level is less than version 9.0.

 - **Rendering Tier 1** Some graphics features use graphics hardware acceleration.
 The DirectX version level is greater than or equal to version 9.0.